When you hit your 40s, the best thing about aging is that you know yourself better than ever. You want to look good and feel great for yourself.

 If you’re experimenting with a new style for the first time and don’t know if you’ll love it, buy a less expensive version to try it out first.
-And don’t pay a ton for staples like t-shirts.
-Or on items you rarely wear.
-I don’t love wearing shorts and I always regret spending a lot of money on them.

 15. Use accessories to look current.

-Wearing trending jewelry and the latest shoes or bags with timeless and classic pieces is a great way to keep your look up to date.
+Wearing trending jewelry and the latest shoes or bags with timeless and classic pieces is a great way to keep your look up-to-date.
 Once you’re happy with your closet and have all the wardrobe essentials covered, keep playing with your style by swapping out your accessories.

-16. Revisit your hair style.
+16. Revisit your hairstyle.

-17. Move your body regularly to stay flexible, stand tall and move with ease.
+17. Move your body regularly to stay flexible, stand tall, and move with ease.

 We get an instant visual impression of someone’s age based on how they move their body.
-And from their posture, flexibility and gait.
-As someone who has slouched my entire life, and who spends all day in front of a screen, building and maintaining core strength and flexibility to stand up straight is something I’m working on.
+And from their posture, flexibility, and gait.
+As someone who has slouched my entire life and who spends all day in front of a screen, building and maintaining core strength and flexibility to stand up straight is something I’m working on.

 Work on it now to have it later in life.
 Your future self will thank you.

-18. Ask yourself, am I out of my style comfort zone or is this outfit too youthful?
+18. Ask yourself, am I out of my style comfort zone, or is this outfit too youthful?

-Anytime I try on a new style that pushes me out of my comfort zone, I have this little voice inside my head that says, “can I wear this at my age”?
+Anytime I try on a new style that pushes me out of my comfort zone, I have this little voice in my head that says, “can I wear this at my age”?
 I get it.

 If you’re standing in a Forever 21 store dressing room having that thought, the answer may be the latter.
 Clothing in stores geared toward 20-somethings is cut proportionally different from clothing in a store geared toward midlife women, like Loft.